 This is a grant program available to Tennessee residents with financial need who are attending Tennessee institutions.
 These grants are administered by the Tennessee Student Assistance Corporation (TSAC), Nashville, Tennessee.
 The Free Application for Federal Student Aid (FAFSA) is required for consideration for this grant.
-Forms may be secured from high school guidance offices, the Student Financial Aid Office, or go on-line.
-See #2 under "How to Apply for Financial Aid" above for details.
+Forms may be secured from high school guidance offices, the Student Financial Aid Office, or on-line.
+See #2 under "How to Apply for Financial Aid" for details (found on page 20).